josephmoresena/Rxmxnx.PInvoke.Extensions/README.md

 - <details>
   <summary>Count</summary>

-  Gets the number of CString instances contained in this CStringSequence.
+  Gets the number of `CString` instances contained in this `CStringSequence`.
   </details>

 ### Indexer:

 - <details>
   <summary>Item</summary>

-  Gets the CString at the specified index.
+  Gets the `CString` at the specified index.
   </details>

 ### Constructors:

 - <details>
   <summary>CStringSequence(params String?[])</summary>

-  Initializes a new instance of the CStringSequence class from a collection of strings.
+  Initializes a new instance of the `CStringSequence` class from a collection of strings.
   </details>
 - <details>
   <summary>CStringSequence(params CString?[])</summary>

-  Initializes a new instance of the CStringSequence class from a collection of UTF-8 strings.
+  Initializes a new instance of the `CStringSequence` class from a collection of UTF-8 strings.
   </details>
 - <details>
   <summary>CStringSequence(ReadOnlySpan&lt;CString&gt;)</summary>

-   Initializes a new instance of the CStringSequence class from a read-only span of UTF-8 strings.
+  Initializes a new instance of the `CStringSequence` class from a read-only span of UTF-8 strings.
   </details>
 - <details>
   <summary>CStringSequence(ReadOnlySpan&lt;String&gt;)</summary>

-   Initializes a new instance of the CStringSequence class from a read-only span of strings.
+  Initializes a new instance of the `CStringSequence` class from a read-only span of strings.
   </details>
 - <details>
   <summary>CStringSequence(IReadOnlySpan&lt;String?&gt;)</summary>

-  Initializes a new instance of the CStringSequence class from a collection of strings.
+  Initializes a new instance of the `CStringSequence` class from a collection of strings.
   </details>
 - <details>
   <summary>CStringSequence(IReadOnlySpan&lt;CString?&gt;)</summary>

-  Initializes a new instance of the CStringSequence class from a collection of UTF-8 strings.
+  Initializes a new instance of the `CStringSequence` class from a collection of UTF-8 strings.
   </details>

 ### Methods:

 - <details>
   <summary>ToCString()</summary>

-  Returns a CString that represents the current sequence.
+  Returns a `CString` that represents the current sequence.
   </details>
 - <details>
   <summary>GetFixedPointer()</summary>

-  Creates an IFixedPointer.IDisposable instance by pinning the current instance, allowing safe access to the fixed memory region.
+  Creates an `IFixedPointer.IDisposable` instance by pinning the current instance, allowing safe access to the fixed memory region.
   </details>
 - <details>
   <summary>WithSafeTransform(CStringSequenceAction)</summary>

-  Executes a specified action using the current instance treated as a FixedCStringSequence.
+  Executes a specified action using the current instance treated as a `FixedCStringSequence`.
   </details>
 - <details>
   <summary>WithSafeTransform&lt;TState&gt;(TState, CStringSequenceAction)</summary>
-  Executes a specified action on the current instance treated as a FixedCStringSequence, using an additional parameter passed to the action.
+  Executes a specified action on the current instance treated as a `FixedCStringSequence`, using an additional parameter passed to the action.
   </details>
 - <details>
   <summary>WithSafeTransform&lt;TResult&gt;(CStringSequenceFunc&lt;TResult&gt;)</summary>

-  Executes a specified function using the current instance treated as a FixedCStringSequence.
+  Executes a specified function using the current instance treated as a `FixedCStringSequence`.
   </details>
 - <details>
   <summary>WithSafeTransform&lt;TState, TResult&gt;(TState, CStringSequenceFunc&lt;TResult&gt;)</summary>

-  Executes a specified function using the current instance treated as a FixedCStringSequence, and an additional parameter passed to the function.
+  Executes a specified function using the current instance treated as a `FixedCStringSequence`, and an additional parameter passed to the function.
   </details>

 ### Operators:

 - <details>
   <summary>CString?(Byte[]?)</summary>

-  Defines an implicit conversion of a given Byte array to CString.
+  Defines an implicit conversion of a given `Byte` array to `CString`.
   </details>
 - <details>
   <summary>CString?(String?)</summary>

-  Defines an explicit conversion of a given String to CString.
+  Defines an explicit conversion of a given `String` to `CString`.
   </details>
 - <details>
   <summary>ReadOnlySpan&lt;Byte&gt;(CString?)</summary>

-  Defines an implicit conversion of a given CString to a read-only span of bytes.
+  Defines an implicit conversion of a given `CString` to a read-only span of bytes.
   </details>
 - <details>
   <summary>ReadOnlySpan&lt;Byte&gt;(CString?)</summary>

-  Defines an implicit conversion of a given CString to a read-only span of bytes.
+  Defines an implicit conversion of a given `CString` to a read-only span of bytes.
   </details>

 ### Static Methods: